okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/OrgSettingApi.md

 # **OptOutUsersFromOktaCommunicationEmails**
 > OrgOktaCommunicationSetting OptOutUsersFromOktaCommunicationEmails ()

-Opt out all users from Okta Communication emails
+Opt out all Users from Okta Communication emails

 Opts out all users of this org from Okta Communication emails.